annatomaselli/internship-uk-tech/README Anna Tomaselli.md

 """I had some experience with coding in Jupyter, but I was definitely not prepared at all for this challenge!
 It took me HOURS to even understand what Git Hub was, so I have definitely not solved this challnge, but I tried my best and read all of the below lines, but thaat's pretty much it.
 It motivated me to learn more about coding, but I know I have a long way to go!"""

+"""functions to create in Part 1 from the Coding Challenge Doc"""
+""" NUMBER_OF_VIDEOS / SHOW_ALL_VIDEOS / PLAY <video_id> / STOP / PLAY_RANDOM / PAUSE / CONTINUE / SHOW_PLAYING """

 python3 -m pytest test/part1_test.py
 python3 -m pytest test/part2_test.py
 python3 -m pytest test/part3_test.py